ktaylor63/southeast/site/content/news/corps-and-service-agree-on-actions-for-conserving-cape-sable-seaside-sparrow-and-restoring-balance-to-everglades-ecosys.md

 ---
-title: 'Corps and Service Agree On Actions for Conserving Cape Sable Seaside Sparrow and Restoring Balance to Everglades Ecosystem'
+title: 'Corps and Service agree on actions for conserving cape sable seaside sparrow and restoring balance to Everglades ecosystem'
 subtitle: 'Restoration efforts already underway must happen faster to protect water, wildlife habitat and other natural resources'
 date: '2016-07-22'
 tags: